 Managing your file signing submission

-After signing in to the Hardware Dev Center Dashboard, you can manage your firmware submission like any other dashboard submission.
+After signing in to the Partner Center, you can manage your firmware submission like any other dashboard submission.